Thinking your luck couldn’t get any worse? Well, brace yourself for a humorous journey into the world of Greek

 In the early 1830s, the development of the Lyon railway system paved the way for easy travel.
 Furthermore, in an endeavor to learn from nature, painters traveled to the rural areas close to Paris.
 The town of Barbizon was close to the forest of Fontainebleau and had a newly found inn named Auberge Gann.
 It provided artists with cheap lodgings and rapidly became a hub where they could exchange ideas.
 As a result of these encounters, the Barbizon school was born.

 Théodore Rousseau (1812-1867) was the driving force behind the Barbizon school.
 The early years of his career saw many of his works rejected by the Salon which earned him the title le grand refuse.
 Therefore, realizing he had made little progress in gaining recognition in Paris, he moved to Barbizon in the 1830s.
 Soon afterward Camille Corot, Diaz de la Pena, Jules Dupre, Constant Troyon, Jean-Francois Millet, Charles-François Daubigny, and George Inness followed in his footsteps.
 Together they became the first generation of French painters to paint outdoors.

 The Barbizon school painters thought nature did not need anything else with it to appear on canvases.
 However, painting nature for its beauty in a realistic way was not something new in the field of art history.
 The Dutch and English painters created landscape paintings during the 17th and 18th centuries.
 What was revolutionary was painting directly from nature, outdoors known as en plein air.

 They experimented with different techniques such as applying wet paint onto wet paint or using looser brushstrokes.
 They also concentrated on the effects of changing light.
-Spending long hours outside, they realized the light was constantly changing.
+After spending long hours outside, they realized the light was constantly changing.
 As they wished to capture both morning and evening effects, they started carrying two canvases with them.